Formerly,

 -----------------------------------------------------

-1. Hopefully, with a state atty.
-General’s prior OK, sue him in a “mandamus” action to order all abortions to cease, until abortionists can prove such is not “murder,” punishable as such.
-This switches the burden of proof.
+with a state atty.
+General’s prior OK, sue him in a “mandamus” action to order

-3. It could build up around the whole country – duh?
+might at least get a temporary court order of mandamus.3.
+It could build up around the whole country – duh?
 Yah, abortion is murder of the unborn, a self-evident assertion.

 4. If it ever comes to a trial, you have the pictures which seal a victory!